dy/settings-panel/README.md

 # input-panel

 Embeddable panel of inputs for adding parameter selection to your app or visualization.
 Modern and minimalist design.
-Fully encapsulated module including JS and CSS, and can easily be added to any app or page.
+Fully encapsulated module including JS and CSS.
+Can easily be added to any app or page.
 Inspired by `dat-gui`, but streamlined and simplified.

 Supports the following input types:
 - range slider